1nv4d3r5/syncthing/protocol/PROTOCOL.md

 of operating system or file system specific conventions.
 The combination of Repository and Name uniquely identifies each file in a cluster.

-The Version field is a counter that is initially zero for each file.
-It is incremented each time a change is detected.
+The Version field is the value of a cluster wide Lamport clock indicating when the change was detected.
+The clock ticks on every detected and received change.
 The combination of Repository, Name and Version uniquely identifies the contents of a file at a certain point in time.

 The Flags field is made up of the following single bit flags: